Namikelwa/Bioinformatics-Internship/README.md

 # Bioinformatics-Internship
 -------
-In this repo I'll be documenting different data analysis workflows/pipelines I've been involved with during my internship.
+In this repo I'll be documenting different data analysis workflows/pipelines I've been involved in during my internship.

 I will also document challenges I've encountered in the projects together with the solutions.

 ## Bienvenue